What is Sensorineural Hearing Loss?

 How can HearingDirect help?At Hearing Direct, you will find a collection of affordable devices.
 Hearing aids can be an effective way to manage SHL.
 Ideal for mild to moderate impairments, the digital devices we supply host a range of features to help improve both your auditory capabilities and quality of life.
 HD 250 Digital Hearing Aid

 Check your Hearing Online for FreeAt HearingDirect, we have created our very own online hearing test so you can check your hearing for free in the comfort of your own home.
 If you believe you, a loved one, family member or friend could be suffering from impaired hearing, it is advisable to check.
-All you will need is a few free minutes and some ear or headphones.
-Once the test is complete you will get your results instantly via email and based on the outcome of the test, you can decide whether to take further action.

 How can you Manage Hearing LossThere are effective ways to manage sensorineural hearing loss and other forms of impairments.
 Depending on your type of hearing loss, we can help.
 We supply a selection of items to help improve your quality of life.